Home

 Species List:

-Birdsfoot Trefoil, Black Meddick, Corn Chamomile, Corn Marigold, Corn Poppy, Corncockle, Cornflower, Field Scabious, Fleabane, Foxglove, Hemp Agrimony, Lesser Knapweed, Marsh Ragwort, Scented Mayweed, Meadowsweet, Mullein, Ox-eye Daisy, Ragged Robin, Red Campion, Ribwort Plantain, Sorrel, St Johnswort, Wild Angelica, Wild Carrot, Wild Parsnip, Yarrow, Yellow Agrimony.
+Black Meddick, Corn Marigold, Corn Poppy, Corncockle, Cornflower, Devil's bit, Field Scabious, Fleabane, Hemp Agrimony, Lesser Knapweed, Meadowsweet, Mullein, Ox-eye Daisy, Ragged Robin, Red Campion, Ribwort Plantain, Self heal, Scentless Mayweed, Sorrel, St Johnswort, Wild Angelica, Wild Carrot, Yarrow, Yellow Agrimony.

 Sowing Specification: